opensovereigncloud/docs/docs/contribute/style-guide.md

 continuously, and compiled into its final HTML form.

 To simplify the editing and review process the line length should be kept short.
-Consider starting a sentence in a new line after a comma, after an "and", when the sentence naturally breaks.
+Consider starting a sentence in a newline after a comma, after an "and", when the sentence naturally breaks.

 Try to write short sentences.
-Keep in mind a cca.
-80, max.
+Keep in mind a ca. 80, max.
 120 character line length limit.
 If the sentence is too long, apply the rules from above.

 ## Headers